 When the furnace is installed in the upflow position, it is not necessary to relocate the condensate trap or associated tubing.
-See Figure 7 for upflow condensate trap information.
+Refer to Figure 8 for upflow condensate trap information.
 Refer to Condensate Drain section for information how to install the condensate drain.